It's a New Day in Public Health.

-While it is important to understand the number of new HIV cases in Florida, it is also important to be aware of the overall prevalence, or number of people living with HIV in the state.
-We track these persons because it informs decisions related to resource allocations to ensure all people with HIV in Florida have access to the care they need.
-Figure 2 presents the levels of HIV Care of the people living with HIV in Florida.
+While it is important to understand the number of new HIV cases in Florida, it is also important to be aware of the overall number of people living with HIV in the state.
+We track this data because it informs decisions related to resource allocation to ensure all PWH in Florida have access to the care they need.
+Figure 2 presents the levels of HIV care of the people living with HIV in Florida.
 This model is updated annually.